Poland 11 min

 Before you can fully embark on your self-employment journey, though, you’ll need to know how to:

-In this article, we’ll cover all these things, and help you navigate your tax responsibilities as a self-employed worker.
-We’ll also discuss some of the other risks and liabilities you should be aware of.
-So let’s begin.
+In this article, we cover how to become an independent contractor in Poland.
+We discuss how to navigate your tax responsibilities as a self-employed worker, plus some of the other risks and liabilities you should be aware of when working for yourself in Poland.

 First, it’s important to clarify how Poland defines independent contractors.